RyanCheungJF/synch/docs/UserGuide.md

 ### 1. Installation

-*NOTE: Unfortuantely, at the point of updating this README, the extension is still pending review from Chrome's store team.
-As such, we cannot offer a direct link to download the extension, but will update the link once it is done.*

-*Instead, we would like to ask users to:*

-Download our ZIP here.
+**NOTE: The current version on the Web Store is not updated as our update is still pending review.
+It can still be used with the exception of a bug.

+If you were to use this version and download straight from the store, it is mandatory to change and set your own options before it is able to work.

+Under section 2.4, there is a guide on how to access options and set your own.
+Reminder that all options will be set with 'ALT' by default, i.e if you set a keybind to be '1', it will be activated with 'ALT + 1'.

+We apologize for the inconvenience, and will update this README with the latest changes.

+Last Updated: 26/7 10 PM**

+Navigate to the Chrome Web Store and look for the web application 'Synch'.
+Alternativelty, the link can be found [here](https://chrome.google.com/webstore/detail/synch/dgmaablnmfpnkipeiklohhlfdfbdifjl).

+*Alternatively, if you would like to obtain the latest version and avoid the bug, you can download a zip file from [here](https://drive.google.com/file/d/14PNAcwuR4uNXAvScM_-yJtctA_jjwKlB/view?usp=sharing).

-Extract the contents to a folder.
+Extract the zip into a folder.

 Once the folder has been created, developers can navigate to the extensions page in Chrome.
 The button is at the top right hand side of the browser next to the URL bar, and is labelled extensions.